marleylinux/Ryzenadj-gtk/README.md

 GTK4 frontend for ryzenadj.
 Just lets you change power limits, currents, temps, and curve optimizer without living in the terminal.

-I made it for myself because I was tired of typing the same commands over and over.

 Powered by [RyzenAdj](https://github.com/flygoat/ryzenadj) ❤️